elixir-tools/elixir-tools.nvim/README.md

   tag = "v0.11.0", -- defaults to nil, mutually exclusive with the `branch` option

-  -- alternatively, point to an existing elixir-ls installation (optional) cmd = "/usr/local/bin/elixir-ls.sh",
+  -- alternatively, point to an existing elixir-ls installation (optional) -- not currently supported by elixirls, but can be a table if you wish to pass other args `{"path/to/elixirls", "--foo"}` cmd = "/usr/local/bin/elixir-ls.sh",

   -- default settings, use the `settings` function to override settings